How often should I water my Bonsai?

-As mentioned above, how often Bonsai trees need to be watered depends on too many factors to give exact guidelines.
-Instead, you need to learn to observe your trees and know when they need to be watered.
-The following general guidelines will help you to get Bonsai watering right:
+As mentioned previously, how often a Bonsai needs to be watered depends on many factors, and providing an exact guide is not possible.
+Instead, you need to observe your trees individually.
+The following guidelines will teach you what to look out for and how to identify when to water your Bonsai:

-Keep observing your trees individually, instead of watering them on a daily routine, until you know exactly what you are doing.
+Never water on a routine Keep a close eye on your trees individually to determine when each one needs watering.
+Avoid watering all of your trees on a daily routine, until you know exactly what you are doing.

-The soil-mixture greatly influences how often trees need to be watered, for most Bonsai trees a mixture of akadama, fine gravel and potting compost mixed together in a ratio of ½ to ¼ to ¼ should be fine.
-However, use a mixture that retains more water (by using more potting compost) when you cannot water your trees that regularly.
-Read the bonsai soil mixtures article for more information.
+Use the right soil-mixture The soil-mixture greatly influences how often trees need to be watered.
+Most Bonsai trees thrive on a mixture of akadama, pumice, and lava rock in a ratio of ½ to ¼ to ¼.
+However, if you are not able to water regularly, you can use a mixture that retains more water by using more akadama or even using compost in your potting.
+Read the Bonsai soil mixtures article for more information

 Most of the water will flow right out of the pot when watering this tree.
 The roots are too compacted so the soil-mass won't be able to absorb much water.
 This tree needs to be repotted!

 It doesn't matter what time you water a Bonsai.
 Some experts do advise not to use cold water when the soil is warm from being in the sun because it cools the tree too.
 Although this is something that you could keep in mind, you should water your tree as soon as the soil gets slightly dry, no matter what time it is.